 How consumers bank is changing.
 The digital age has ushered in a host of new fintech startups that threaten to steal market share from traditional banks and credit unions as consumers look for simpler, faster and more personalized ways to manage their money.
 For banks and credit unions, this means they must offer a superior customer experience that can rival up and coming fintech startups such as Lending Club, Marcus (the new online lending venture of Goldman Sachs), BankSimple and Nutmeg to name a few.
 When it comes to delivering a superior credit union customer experience and competing in an increasingly crowded space, it is essential to make sure you are fielding an effective and knowledgeable customer service team.
 But this can only be accomplished with a strategic employee bank or credit union training program.

-The 3 Primary Problems with the Current Bank or Credit Union Employee Training Model
+The 3 Primary Problems with the Current Bank and Credit Union Employee Training Model

-According to Accenture, 34 percent of consumers who switched banks and credit unions in 2014 did so because of a poor customer service experience.
+According to a recent study done by Rivel, 4 of the 5 top reasons consumers leave a bank or credit union have to do with their experience, and not with rates or fees.
 In many cases, this poor customer service experience can be traced back to training and an employee’s confidence, or lack of confidence, with the material they are charged with communicating to clients.
 There are three primary problems that cause most credit union or bank training programs to fail.

 The typical bank or credit union has (at minimum) 5,000 pages of policy, procedure and product information, which contains roughly 2,500-3,000 individual answers.
 With such a large volume of information, training front-line staff so that they can confidently convey product and policy details to customers is nearly impossible.
 To add to the complexity, front-line staff must not only memorize roughly 3,000 answers, but they must be able to use those answers to then respond to hundreds of different customer scenarios.